 It’s important to understand that most discount credits are not given to the entire policy premium.
-Some only apply to the cost of specific coverages such as liability and collision coverage.
+Some only apply to the cost of specific coverage, such as liability and collision coverage.
 So even though they make it sound like you can get free auto insurance, companies don’t profit that way.
 But any discount will cut the cost of coverage.

 Tailor your coverage to you

 When it comes to choosing proper insurance coverage, there is no single plan that fits everyone.
-Everyone’s needs are different so this has to be addressed.
+Everyone’s needs are different, so this has to be addressed.
 Here are some questions about coverages that may help highlight whether you might need an agent’s assistance.

 - Am I covered if I hit my neighbor’s mailbox?

 - Exactly who is provided coverage by my policy?